zenml-io/zenbytes/README.md

 ## :question: FAQ

+#### 1. ZenML cannot find a component even though I have it in my stack
+Updating or switching your ZenML stack is sometimes not immediately loaded in Jupyter notebooks.

+**Solution:** First, make sure you really have the correct component installed and registered in your currently active stack with `zenml stack describe`.
+If the component is indeed there, **restart the kernel** of your Jupyter notebook, which will also reload the stack.

-#### 1. __MacOS__ When starting the container registry for Kubeflow, I get an error about port 5000 not being available.
+#### 2. __MacOS__ When starting the container registry for Kubeflow, I get an error about port 5000 not being available.
 `OSError: [Errno 48] Address already in use`

-**Solution:** In order for Kubeflow to run, the docker container registry currently needs to be at port 5000.
+**Solution:** For Kubeflow to run, the docker container registry currently needs to be at port 5000.
 MacOS, however, uses port 5000 for the Airplay receiver.
 Here is a guide on how to fix this [Freeing up port 5000](https://12ft.io/proxy?q=https%3A%2F%2Fanandtripathi5.medium.com%2Fport-5000-already-in-use-macos-monterey-issue-d86b02edd36c).